noahjb/novi_cd_test/instructions/branch0.md

 ## Package.json and Installing Dependencies with NPM

-package.json is used to configure the NPM package manager (<a href="https://docs.npmjs.com/getting-started/what-is-npm" target="_blank">What is NPM?</a>).
+package.json is used to configure the NPM package manager ([What is NPM?](https://docs.npmjs.com/getting-started/what-is-npm)).
 We can list dependencies and set up commands in this file.

 If you haven't already, run the following command: